sapnajohn01/Robotics/Intro-Industrial Robot Application Analysis.md

 Delta robots excel at high-speed sorting, packaging, and inspection—especially on conveyor systems.\
 🔧 **Core Components**\
 **Component	Functionality**\
-Parallel Linkage Arms	Enable fast, synchronized motion with minimal inertia.
+Parallel Linkage Arms:Enable fast, synchronized motion with minimal inertia.
 Ideal for rapid tasks.\
-Linear Actuators (Base)	Drive each arm independently for coordinated movement.\
+Linear Actuators (Base):Drive each arm independently for coordinated movement.\
-End-Effector (Tool)	Typically a suction cup or gripper for lightweight parts.\
+End-Effector (Tool): Typically a suction cup or gripper for lightweight parts.\
-Vision System	Mounted overhead for real-time tracking of moving objects.\
+Vision System: Mounted overhead for real-time tracking of moving objects.\
-Encoders	Provide feedback on arm positions for accurate placement.\
+Encoders: Provide feedback on arm positions for accurate placement.\
-Robot Controller	Manages kinematics, conveyor tracking, and synchronization.\
+Robot Controller:	Manages kinematics, conveyor tracking, and synchronization.\
-Conveyor Tracking Module	Syncs robot motion with moving parts on a belt.
+Conveyor Tracking Module:	Syncs robot motion with moving parts on a belt.

 🛠 **How These Enable Applications**\
 •	Soldering: Vision sensors align the PCB, actuators position the tool, and force sensors ensure contact pressure.\